awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-sns-input-topic.md

 # Create Amazon SNS Input and Output Topics<a name="sms-create-sns-input-topic"></a>

-You need to create Amazon SNS input and output topics to create a streaming labeling job\.
-Once you create the topics, note down the topic Amazon Resource Name \(ARN\) of each topic\.
-These ARNs will be the input values for the parameter `SnsTopicArn` in `InputConfig` and `OutputConfig` when you create a labeling job\.
+You need to create an Amazon SNS input to create a streaming labeling job\.
+Optionally, you may provide an Amazon SNS output topic\.

+When you create an Amazon SNS topic to use in your streaming labeling job, note down the topic Amazon Resource Name \(ARN\)\.
+The ARN will be the input values for the parameter `SnsTopicArn` in `InputConfig` and `OutputConfig` when you create a labeling job\.

 ## Create an Input Topic<a name="sms-streaming-input-topic"></a>